Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

    Transparency Panel.

 In Blender, there are three ways in which the transparency of a material can be set:
-Mask, Z-Buffer and Ray-trace.
+Mask, Z-Buffer and Raytrace.
 Each of these is explained in more detail below.
 The :doc:`Material Preview </render/blender_render/materials/properties/preview>`
 option with a sphere object gives a good demonstration of the capabilities of these three options.